how to draw Anime art

 You can’t draw if there is no software to take your creative flow in.
 Art software is yet again a must to have if you plan on drawing anything digitally.
 Now, what I do recommend is that you first decide what kind of art you are going to be producing.

 Is it paintings, drawings, vector illustrations or perhaps something between?
 As there are many art software available in the markets.
 There is also strengths and weaknesses in every one of them.

 Some do vector illustrations better than others, some are specifically made for sketching, some are spectacular at painting and some are focused on anime art.
 So there really is a plethora of solutions available for each of us.

 As Okuha is focused solely on anime art.
 I will be recommending things from that perspective.

 Clip Studio Paint

 This is my go-to program for drawing, coloring, sketching and doing that sweet line art.
-This program is especially designed anime and manga artists in mind.
+This software is especially designed for anime and manga artists.
 Drawing the sketch of a character is just like doing it traditionally, the pencils/brushes are made so that they feel just like you were drawing to a real paper.